Skip to main content Skip to search Skip to main navigation

 GRILL KNOWLEDGE

-Whether you have just picked up the barbecue tongs or are already an experienced barbecue master, you can certainly learn a thing or two here.
-We have compiled the most important information from A to Z for all barbecue fans.
+Whether you’ve only just picked up your barbecue tongs or are already an experienced barbecue expert, you’re sure to learn a thing or two here.
+We’ve compiled the most important information from A to Z for all barbecue enthusiasts.

 LIGHTERS

-There have long been natural alternatives to the unpleasant-smelling, greenish or white chimney starters, for example environmentally friendly wax and wood chip starters or barbecue starters made from coconut charcoal.
+There have long been natural alternatives to the unpleasant-smelling, greenish or white chimney starters, such as environmentally friendly wax and wood chip starters or barbecue starters made from coconut charcoal.

 BAKING TRAY

-A baking tray is suitable as a mobile work surface or as a tray for hot food and barbecue utensils.
+A baking tray can serve as a portable work surface or as a tray for hot food and barbecue utensils.

 BRANDING

-The stripes that the hot grill leaves on the food not only look appetising, but also provide flavour with their roasted aromas.
-The prerequisite for this is a high grilling temperature.
+The stripes left on the food by the hot grill not only look appetising, but also add flavour with their roasted aromas.
+A high grilling temperature is essential for this.

 CHUNKS

-Chunks are larger pieces of wood that are placed on the embers and give the food a characteristic flavour.
-In addition to different types of wood, there is also a choice of chunks with a brandy or whisky oak barrel flavour.
+Chunks are larger pieces of wood placed on the embers that impart a distinctive flavour to the food.
+In addition to various types of wood, there is also a selection of chunks with a brandy or whisky oak barrel flavour.

 DUTCH OVEN

-The Dutch Oven is a robust cast-iron casserole that can be placed directly in the embers.
-Barbecue briquettes or charcoal can be placed on the lid with the rim pulled upwards, allowing cooking with top heat.
+The Dutch Oven is a sturdy cast-iron casserole that can be placed directly in the embers.
+Barbecue briquettes or charcoal can be placed on the lid with the rim turned upwards, allowing cooking with heat from above.

-The skin of chicken, fish and sausages should be cut into before they are placed on the grill.
-This also applies to the fat edge of pieces of meat such as rump steaks or pork chops.
+The skin of chicken, fish and sausages should be scored before they are placed on the grill.
+This also applies to the fatty edge of cuts of meat such as rump steaks or pork chops.

 MEAT THERMOMETER

-Not only professionals use meat, roasting or grill thermometers to determine the core temperature of a piece of meat and thus determine the perfect cooking level.
-In addition to models for piercing, there are also meat thermometers with wireless or Bluetooth transmission, which are particularly convenient and have various additional functions such as pre-installed programmes and acoustic alerts.
+It is not only professionals who use meat, roasting or grill thermometers to measure the core temperature of a piece of meat and thus determine the perfect level of doneness.
+In addition to models designed to be inserted into the meat, there are also meat thermometers with wireless or Bluetooth transmission, which are particularly convenient and offer various additional functions such as pre-set programmes and audible alerts.

 GBA

 The German Barbecue Association e.V.
 (GBA) is the interest group for barbecue enthusiasts throughout Germany and regularly organises competitions.
-The declared aim: "To comprehensively promote the barbecue and barbecue culture in Germany and to cultivate the high recreational value of barbecuing as a cultural asset."
-Info: www. gbaev.de
+Its stated aim: “To comprehensively promote barbecuing and barbecue culture in Germany and to cultivate the high recreational value of barbecuing as a cultural asset.”
+Info: www.gbaev.de

 GRILL BRUSH

-A robust model with a long handle and stainless steel bristles is recommended for cleaning dirty grill grates.
+A sturdy model with a long handle and stainless steel bristles is recommended for cleaning dirty grill grates.
 Tip: Wrap the cooled grill in damp newspaper for a few hours beforehand.

 BARBECUE GLOVES

 High-quality barbecue gloves are made of natural leather or particularly heat-resistant materials (e.g. aramid) and provide protection even at high temperatures.
-They are available as fist or finger gloves.
-When buying, pay attention to slip resistance, wearing comfort and fit.
+They are available as mitts or fingerless gloves.
+When buying, pay attention to slip resistance, comfort and fit.

 GRILL PAN

-A grill pan with grooves is recommended for mushrooms, cocktail tomatoes, diced vegetables and small pieces of meat.
-Important: Preheat well before use.
+A grill pan with grooves is recommended for mushrooms, cherry tomatoes, diced vegetables and small pieces of meat.
+Important: Preheat thoroughly before use.

 GRILL TURNER

-A grill turner with a long handle is particularly suitable for gently turning and lifting tender grilled food such as fish fillets.
+A grill turner with a long handle is particularly suitable for gently turning and lifting delicate grilled food such as fish fillets.

-Barbecuing on wooden planks is based on a traditional Native American method of cooking fish over an open fire.
-In this country, the one to two centimetre thick planks made of wood, usually cedar or cherry wood, are commercially available.
-They should be soaked in water before grilling.
+Plank grilling is based on a traditional Native American method of cooking fish over an open fire.
+In this country, one-to-two-centimetre-thick planks, typically crafted from cedar or cherry wood, are commercially available.
+They should be soaked in water prior to grilling.

 INJECTION